Thomas Welch (American football): New England Patriots (first stint)

-Welch was drafted by the New England Patriots in the seventh round (208th overall) of the 2010 NFL draft.
+Welch was selected by the New England Patriots in the seventh round (208th overall) of the 2010 NFL draft.
 He signed a four-year contract on June 4.
 He was waived during final cuts on September 4, 2010.

 Minnesota Vikings

 Welch was offered a chance to be on the Patriots' practice squad, but later joined the Minnesota Vikings' practice squad on September 6, 2010.
-He was later activated to the 53-man roster for the final four weeks of the season, once Steve Hutchinson was placed on IR.
+He was later activated to the 53-man roster for the final three weeks of the season, once Steve Hutchinson was placed on IR.

 New England Patriots (second stint)

 The Patriots signed Welch to their practice squad on September 5, 2011.
 He was signed to the active roster on September 12, 2011.
 He was released on September 14, 2011.
 Welch was added back to the practice squad on September 15.

 St. Louis Rams

 After being added to the Buffalo Bills' practice squad in November, the St. Louis Rams signed him on November 22, 2011.
 He was waived on May 3, 2012.